 U.S. car insurance for long-term visitors

 Longer-stay visitors on a visa, such as a student or specialized worker, may have trouble getting affordable insurance coverage if they do not have a U.S. driver’s license.
 The insurance company will have less information to work with about the driver, potentially flagging the foreigner as higher risk.

-For the best rates on car insurance for foreigners in the USA, longer-term visitors should apply for a U.S. driver’s license.
-Having an American driving record will help you save on your car insurance when it is time to buy a policy.
+Longer-term visitors should apply for a U.S. driver’s license.
+Having an American driving record may help you save on your car insurance when it is time to buy a policy.